 What you should know

 About half of all Americans are prescribed at least two medications, often by different doctors.
 Many of us are confused about how to take them—and are paying too much for them.
-To help you get the most from your medications, Advance Primary Care (APC) practices now have pharmacists right in the office.
+To help you get the most from your medications, some patient-centered medical homes now have pharmacists right in the office.

 How to make the most of your care